 - Waterfowl and otters: The geothermal heat keeps parts of Yellowstone Lake from freezing in the winter.
 This creates a perfect fishing spot for otters and birds.

-Pro Tip: Visit early in the morning or late in the evening to increase your chances of spotting wildlife.
+Pro Tip: Visit early morning or late evening for the best chances of seeing wildlife

 How to Stay Safe at West Thumb